nickearl/bi-demo/README.md

 ---

 ### **1. AI-Driven Theming & UX Customization**
 This implementation leverages LLMs to generate **dynamic color themes** for data visualizations based on a natural language description provided by the user.
-By interpreting user intent, the model suggests and applies color palettes that align with the specified context.
+The model suggests and applies color palettes that align with the specified context.

 - **Scalability:** While this demo focuses on basic color adjustments, the approach can be extended to **comprehensive UI/UX customization**, including **adaptive HTML/CSS styling, real-time component layout adjustments, and theme consistency across dashboards**.